sum1n1k/sum1n1k.github.io/content/ko/authors/admin/_index.md

 title: 김수민

 # Full Name (for SEO)
-first_name: Kyungsu
+first_name: Sumin
-last_name: Lee
+last_name: Kim

 # Username (this should match the folder name)
 authors:
   - admin

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: 조교수
+role: 대학생

 # Organizations/Affiliations
 organizations: